This article is a part of the series "Generating applications from an OpenAPI spec"

 - Why use OpenAPI?

-- Generating server and client code using OpenAPI tooling?
+- Generating application and client code from an OpenAPI spec

 - Generating MSW mocks from an OpenAPI spec.